NAPA -- Jon Gruden used three choice words to describe what he wanted to see heading into the Raiders’ second preseason game.

 “Hard Knocks” cameras always are recording, with boom mics overhead to catch the coach’s every word.
 A senior producer certainly smiled when he heard those words.

-Cameras also caught Gruden following up a stern conversation with Nathan Peterman by saying, “I’ve got to stop cussing.”
+Cameras also caught Gruden following up a stern conversation with backup quarterback Nathan Peterman by saying, “I’ve got to stop cussing.”

 Derek Carr isn’t holding a breath for that to happen.

 Look, Gruden swears like a sailor.
 It shows his passion.
 It’s part of his charm.
-It’s a regular occurrence on the practice field, where local reporters respect an element of privacy on the practice field by not repeating what’s said.
+It’s a regular occurrence on the practice field, where local reporters respect an element of privacy by not repeating what’s said.

 Gruden doesn’t love seeing them all played back.

-His players don’t have a problem with it.
-Gruden’s a firey coach, but he cares about details and making sure his players succeed.
+Gruden's players don’t have a problem with it.
+He’s a fiery coach, but he cares about details and making sure his players succeed.
 If you work hard for him, he’ll work hard for you.

-[RELATED: Why Jacobs has been seen on 'Hard Knocks']
+[RELATED: Why Jacobs hasn't been seen on 'Hard Knocks']

-Tyrell Williams hadn’t experienced Gruden’s trademark intensity except for what he viewed on TV.
+Tyrell Williams, who signed with the Raiders in free agency, hadn’t experienced Gruden’s trademark intensity except for what he viewed on TV.